 - In a small sauce pan add carrot juice, milk, cream, salt, turmeric, and brown rice syrup; stir to dissolve.

-- Add xanthan gum to shortening; whisk well; add mixture to pan; whisk rapidly; pour the milk or water in slowly, about 1 tablespoon at a time; and whisk rapidly to combine.
+- Add xanthan gum to shortening; whisk well; add mixture to pan; whisk rapidly; pour the milk or water in slowly, about 1 teaspoon at a time; and whisk rapidly to combine.
 Continue adding additional water or milk until the mixture reaches the consistency of egg yolk.
 (You can leave it thicker if desired.
 I did.
 Or perhaps just use 2 teaspoons of xanthan gum.
 Just remember, you must mix any xanthan gum with oil prior to adding it to a warm mixture.)

 - Adjust color, as desired by adding additional carrot juice, but you cannot use more than 3/8 teaspoon turmeric; 1/4 teaspoon will do.
 You can barely taste it with 3/8.

 - Use 1 tablespoon of this mixture to substitute 1 egg yolk.

 © Copyrighted 2009 - 2016.
 Wilkins Publishers.
 All rights reserved.
 All content, photos and images are copyrighted by us or their respective owners.
 You must obtain permission by their owners before using any of them.